dapyourUP/dapUP/README.md

 ### `npm start`

-Runs the app in the development mode.\
+For a daUP project desccription please go to
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [https://explorer.execution.l16.lukso.network/address/0x4Ed332791874A58a4E0f01006D9CCF203a16AFDB/internal-transactions#address-tabs](dapUP Highlights) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.